puredrinkology/website/content/recipes/nuked-hot-chocolate/index.md

   heat the milk gently on the stovetop instead of microwaving for a smoother, creamier texture. '
 base_spirit: null
-category: cocoa
+category: "mocktail"
 collection: null
 date: '2024-09-23'
 description: 'Nuked Hot Chocolate is a playful take on the classic Hot Chocolate, a comforting beverage enjoyed for centuries.
 While its origins are unclear, it likely emerged from the fusion of ancient Aztec cacao drinks and European dairy traditions.  '
-family: ''
+family: 'chocolate'
 flavor_description: 'Nuked Hot Chocolate offers a classic, comforting taste.
 The cocoa powder provides rich, chocolatey notes, balanced by the sweetness of the sugar.
 A subtle hint of vanilla extract adds a touch of warmth and complexity.
 The milk provides creaminess and a smooth texture, making it a comforting and satisfying drink. '
-fullname: The Nuked Hot Chocolate Cocoa
+fullname: The Nuked Hot Chocolate
 glass: Coffee mug
 has_alcohol: false
 ingredients: